ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 descriptions of the form fields.
 * Make sure your document has a logical reading structure.
-* Configure your security settings so that they do not interfere with screen readers (i.e. make sure you’ve enabled the option: “Enable Text Access for Screen Reader Devices For the Visually Impaired”).
+* Configure your security settings so that they do not interfere with screen readers (i.e. make sure you’ve enabled the option: "Enable Text Access for Screen Reader Devices For the Visually Impaired").

 Conclusion: